 Pull-ups work arm and back muscles, giving you great bang for your buck.
 Having the palms facing you works not just the back, but also targets the biceps.
 Grasp the chin-up bar and cross your legs to keep the lower body stable.
 Slowly pull your body up, bending your elbows, until your chin is level with the bar.
 Pause, then slowly return to your starting position.
 Repeat.

 Wide Grip Push-up

 This challenging push-up can kick your shoulder strength up a couple notches.
 Get into a standard push-up: hands a little wider than shoulder-width apart, fingers facing forward, elbows slightly bent, and eyes on the floor.
-Then place feet behind you on a sturdy chair or bench.
+Then place feet behind you on a stair, chair, or bench.
 Keep your body in a straight line, engage the abs, bend your elbows, and lower your chest towards the floor.
 Push back to starting position.

 Jump Train for Power

 Pro athletes train with jumping jacks and other explosive moves to increase muscle power.
 It helps basketball players jump higher and tennis players get to the ball faster.
-Jump training is also called plyometrics, and it's not for beginners or for those with orthopedic issues.
+Jump training is also called plyometrics, and it's not for beginners or for those with joint issues.
 But if you have good strength and balance, it can ramp up your game.
 Try adding plyometric moves to your workout once or twice a week.